lmucs/ACM-student-chapter/TEMPLATE.md

 ### Basic Formatting ###

+### NOTE: If you have a suggestion for how a template could be improved, please discuss with the issue tracker before editing. ###

 This is a template for all the documents in this repository in an attempt for consistent layouts.
 All other templates should be based off of this file.

 Refer to [Github Flavored Markdown] Refer to aforementioned link for anything formatting questions not detailed in here.